Fonger/ts-transformer-optimize-const-enum/README.md

 })(MyEnum || (MyEnum = {}));
 ```

+which is verbose.
 Not only can't you take advantage of enum inlining, but it also wastes a lot of bytes.
 That's the reason why this transform is made.

 # Installation